 Your baby’s lifeline, the umbilical cord, is in place and strong.
 In most cases, it is comprised of one vein and two arteries.
 The vein in the umbilical cord delivers oxygen and nutrients from you through the placenta to your baby.
 The two arteries whisk away waste products from your baby’s blood supply into yours.

 App time!
 Start jotting down comments and all things pregnancy with ME Preg.
-If you don’t have an iPhone, begin using your OPERATION DUE DATE MOM & BABY TRACKING CHART.
+If you don’t have a Smartphone, begin using your MOM & BABY TRACKING CHART.
 With so many new and exciting changes taking place from week to week, it’s important to proactively keep track of the most important ones for the health of you and your baby.
 Watch your pregnancy evolve from a weekly chronicle now in Week 8 to a daily register monitoring your baby’s movements in Week 28.
 Stay vigilant!
 Your delivery day will be here before you know it.